5 must-have apps for your next business trip

 3. Explore your home away from home

 Once you’ve arrived at your destination, check out AroundMe (Android, Apple) to figure out what’s, well, around you.
 The free app homes in on your location and shows you all the interesting spots nearby—from ATMs to hospitals to restaurants, and just about everything else in between.
-It’s great for getting a lay of the land once you arrive somewhere.
+It’s great for getting the lay of the land once you arrive somewhere.
 You never know when you’ll need some late-night cold medicine, a bite to eat, or other creature comforts you may have accidentally left behind.

 4. Deal with the inevitable

-Travel wouldn’t be travel without the occasional cancelled flight, mis-booked hotel room, or vanishing car reservation.
+Travel wouldn’t be travel without the occasional canceled flight, misbooked hotel room, or vanishing car reservation.
 The true test, then, becomes how quickly and effortlessly you can overcome such obstacles.
 Skyscanner (Android, Apple) is a worthwhile and free app to have in your arsenal if you need to rebook flights, rooms, or cars at a moment’s notice.
 It prides itself on having no booking fees or hidden charges, and features a fun Explore section with tips, tricks, deals, and reviews from other users covering several popular locations.

 5. Get a workout in